aml-org/als/documentation/register-dialect.md

-# AML - Register a Dialect
+# AML - Register a Dialect [BETA]
-#### Register a dialect and start working on its custom instances
+#### Register a dialect and start working on its custom instances [this mechanism is in beta and may change in future releases]
 To register a new Dialect and enable tooling in its dialect instances, it is sufficient to open the Dialect file.

 By receiving this `openFile`, ALS sends the dialect to AMF in order to parse and register it.